yubraaj11/MajorProject-NIDS/README.md

 # Network_Intrusion_Detection_System
 The objective of this project is to develop a comprehensive system that collects network packets and prepares them for compatibility with the model for making predictions.
-By utilizing the capabilities of different machine learning algorithms such as SVM, RandomForest, DecisionTree, LogisticRegression, and others, this system achieves precise predictions by analyzing the real-time packets that are captured..
+By utilizing the capabilities of different machine learning algorithms such as SVM, RandomForest, DecisionTree, LogisticRegression,Gradient Boosting, AdaBoost, and others, this system achieves precise predictions by analyzing the real-time packets that are captured..

 [Report](https://github.com/yubraaj11/Network_Intrusion_Detection_System/blob/master/Document/NIDS%20MAJOR%20FINAL.pdf)
 [Dataset](https://www.kaggle.com/datasets/sampadab17/network-intrusion-detection)